Statistical State Dynamics: a new perspective on turbulence in shear flow: Implementation of SSD: S3T theory and analysis

 The quasi-linear (QL) approximation to NL results when the perturbation-perturbation interactions (given by term ${f'}^{\cal NL}$ in~(\ref{eq:NL_p})) are either neglected entirely or replaced by a stochastic parameterization while the influence of perturbations on the mean is retained fully by incorporating the term $F^{\cal R}$ in the nonlinear mean equation~(\ref{eq:NL_m}).
 The QL approximation of~(\ref{eq:NL}) under the stochastic parameterization ${f_i'}^{\cal NL }+f_i' = \sqrt{\epsilon}\, \sum_{j} f_{ij} dB_{tj}$ is:

 The noise terms, $dB_{tj}$, are independent delta correlated infinitesimal increments of a one-dimensional Brownian motion at time $t$ (cf. \cite{Oksendal}) satisfying:

-in which $\left <\, \bullet \,\right > $ denotes the ensemble average over realizations of the noise.
+in which $\left <\, \boldsymbol{\cdot} \,\right > $ denotes the ensemble average over realizations of the noise.
 Equations~(\ref{eq:QL}) will be referred to as the QL equations.
 In the absence of forcing and dissipation the QL equations conserve the energy $ E^{\cal QL} = \frac1{2}\sum_i \left ( X_i^2 + x_i'^2 \right)$ and, in the presence of bounded deterministic forcing, $F_i$, and dissipation, realizations of the dynamics~(\ref{eq:QL_p}) have all moments finite at all times.
 In general the energy conserved in NL differs from that conserved in QL and their difference is $E-E^{\cal QL}=\sum_i X_i x_i'$.
-This cross term vanishes under an appropriate choice of averaging operator.
-For example if the averaging operator is the zonal mean and the index refers to the value of variable on a spatial grid the cross term vanishes and then $E=E^{\cal QL}$.
+This cross term vanishes identically if summation over $i$ provides equivalent action as the chosen averaging operator, otherwise the equality of the energy invariants is true only on average.
+For example if the averaging operator is the zonal mean and the index refers to the value of the variable on a spatial grid the cross term vanishes and then $E=E^{\cal QL}$.
 We will require that the averaging operators have the property that the QL invariants (energy, enstrophy, etc) are the same as the corresponding NL invariants.

 Consider $N$ realizations of the perturbation dynamics~(\ref{eq:QL_p}) evolving under excitation by statistically independent realizations of the forcing but all evolving under the influence of a common mean flow $X$ according to